RoxanaSchwartz/titanic-analysis/README.md

 # Titanic Data Analysis

+An exploratory data analysis of Titanic passenger data using Python to investigate survival patterns.

+## Overview
-This project analyzes the survival rates of Titanic passengers using Python, Pandas, Matplotlib, and Seaborn.
+This project uses Python, Pandas, Matplotlib, and Seaborn to analyze Titanic passenger survival rates.
+The results were exported to Excel.

-## Contents
+## Files
-- `titanic_analysis.ipynb`: Jupyter Notebook with data analysis and visualizations.
+- `titanic_analysis.ipynb`: Jupyter Notebook with code and visualizations.
 - `train.csv`: Input data from Kaggle.
-- `titanic_output.xlsx`: Exported results with cleaned data.
+- `titanic_output.xlsx`: Cleaned and analyzed data as an Excel file.

 ## Analyses
 - Survival rate by gender, class, and embarkation location.
-- Age distribution of survivors vs. non-survivors.
+- Age distribution (histogram).
 - Fare distribution (boxplot).
-- Adjustment of missing age values ​​using the median.
+- Median correction for missing age values.

-## Findings
+## Key Findings
-- Women and first-class passengers had higher survival rates.
+- Women and first-class passengers had the highest survival rates.
-- More expensive tickets correlate with survival.
+- Higher fares correlate with better survival chances.
-- Embarkation location influences survival (e.g., Cherbourg is higher).
+- Passengers from Cherbourg (C) survived more often than those from Southampton (S).

 ## Tools
-- Python, Pandas, Matplotlib, Seaborn
+- **Programming**: Python, Pandas, Matplotlib, Seaborn
-- Export to Excel with Openpyxl
+- **Export**: Openpyxl for Excel

+## Next steps
+- Interactive dashboard in Google Looker Studio (in progress).